As citizens in a democracy, we must know how to move toward agreement together.

 Those were the words of Ashley, who recounted how she and fellow seventh graders worked out opinions and arguments to present action projects on local issues during Civics Day at the Rhode Island Statehouse last December.

-Community Prep were one of 43 middle and high schools to make “youth-led-change” presentations graded on the criteria of: Grassroots Change, Systemic Impact, Collaboration and Diversity, Action, and Open-Mindedness.
+Community Prep was one of 43 middle and high schools to make “youth-led-change” presentations graded on the criteria of: Grassroots Change, Systemic Impact, Collaboration and Diversity, Action, and Open-Mindedness.

 For their presentation entitled, “Firearm Carry Permits and the Safe Schools Act,” the students received the Middle School Changemaker Award, for best overall middle-school project.
 Generation Citizen (GC) sponsors Civics Day.
 GC is a nationwide program to “empower young people to become engaged and effective citizens.”